Year 2017:The textile industry continued to grow, in particular towards the end of the year,

 but gloomy managers' expectations for the months ahead

-The EU textile industry evolution improved further in the 3rd quarter 2017, boosted by the EU economic climate recovery and enhanced consumption, while production in the clothing sector continued to deteriorate.
-The labour market conditions worsened despite still positive development in the textile industry.
-Positive news came from the boom of T&C retail sales and from the external sector, as T&C exports expanded at a solid pace since the beginning of the year.
+The EU textile industry evolution improved further in 2017, in particular during the last quarter of the year, thanks to its quality, productivity, flexibility and innovation.
+On the contrary, the disruptive trends observed in the clothing industry strengthened throughout 2017.
+Similarly, the labour market trends showed a mixed picture between the upstream and downstream sectors in the value chain.
+The solid dynamics in the textile industry are also attributable to the upsurge of T&C retail sales and from the external sector, as exports expanded at a robust pace since the beginning of the year.

 EU-28 Short-term business statistics

 Full report: see Statistics n°01/2018, Statistics in Focus n°34